What the land

 Overview

-After obtaining government approvals, the Cobar Biohub removes Invasive Native Scrub (INS): native plants which have come to dominate original ecosystems as a result of changed land use practices from European settlement.
+After obtaining government approvals, the Cobar Biohub harvests Invasive Native Scrub (INS): native plants which have come to dominate original ecosystems as a result of changed land use practices from European settlement.

-The removal of the impenetrable and ecologically damaging INS results in a return to the original open grassed woodlands while providing sustainable carbon neutral inputs in to the steel industry, agriculture and manufacturing.
+The harvesting of the impenetrable and ecologically damaging INS results in a return to the original open grassed woodlands while providing sustainable carbon neutral inputs in to the steel industry, agriculture, manufacturing and the electricity grid.

 Your waste is our resource